Internet Responds To Chrissy Teigen Sleeping During Casey Affleck’s Oscar Win

 — Brandon Wall (@Walldo) February 27, 2017

-The Huffington Post– and a lot of her fans on social media – do not appear to blame her for trying to get some rest during the award ceremony.
-In addition to the fact that it has been a long award season, she is also a mother for the first time, the host of a television show, and she has a lot of career obligations.
+The Huffington Post — and a lot of her fans on social media — do not appear to blame her for trying to get some rest during the award ceremony.
+In addition to the fact that it has been a long award season, she is also a mother for the first time and the host of a television show, as well as a number of other career obligations.

 Even the supermodel herself poked fun at her nap